flash62au/EngineDriver_Home/docs/operation/consist-follow-functions.rst

 The following document provides information on the different rule types and how to use them.

-.. contents:: This document is in two distinct sections
+.. contents:: This document is in two distinct sections:
-    :depth: 2
+    :depth: 1
     :local:
     :class: in-this-section